-This program focuses on visual art practice, critical theory, and art history.
-If you're seeking a specialized program in the practice of art, the BFA provides an excellent foundation in a variety of fields involving the making and understanding of visual art and contemporary aesthetics.
+The BFA Visual Art program focuses on visual art practice, critical theory, and art history while providing an excellent foundation in a variety of fields involving the making and understanding of visual art and contemporary aesthetics.

 - Campus: Vancouver